tombranfield/plane_group_identifier/README.md

-# Identifying Plane Groups
+# Plane Group Identifier

-A short program for identifying the plane group of a two-dimensional pattern.
+A script for identifying the plane group of a two-dimensional pattern given user-supplied information.

-Usage: run `identifying_plane_groups.py` and follow the prompts.
+Run `plane_group_identifier.py` and follow the prompts.